avrilemay/pressReview/README.md

-# Newsletter Generator in French and Braille
+# Press Review Generator in French and Braille

 ## Description